Herbal Profiles #108

 If Cann represents wellness-minded celebrity adoption, Snoop Dogg represents cultural scale.
 His partnership with Iconic Tonics fuses Death Row Records’ legacy with cannabis beverages.
 The line, which includes high-dose options like Blue Razz High Voltage and CBD-forward alternatives, reflects a multi-layered lifestyle play.

 Evan Eneman, CEO of Iconic Tonics, framed the move as part of a bigger wave.
 “A 3-milligram drink is a good entry point if you are new to cannabis and want to make sure you have a really good experience,” he told us.
-By giving newcomers a clear starting place while offering heavier-dose options for experienced consumers, Iconic Tonics is bridging audiences from canna-curious to cannabis-confident.
+By giving newcomers a clear starting place while offering heavier-dose options for experienced users, the brand meets consumers wherever they are.

 Snoop’s involvement ensures visibility well beyond cannabis circles.
 Death Row branding alone pulls in music fans, while Snoop’s personal credibility in cannabis stretches back decades.
 In Eneman’s words, this isn’t about gimmickry, it’s about giving consumers safe, consistent access points into the category.